jezzsantos/saastack/docs/DEPLOYMENT.md

 >
 > In order to connect your local machine to Azure, you will need to set a firewall rule in the Azure Portal to allow access from your IP address.
 >
+> Go to Azure Portal:
+>
-> Go to Azure Portal: SQL server -> Security -> Networking, then in the firewall rules, select "Add your client IPv4 address", and hit Save
+> * SQL server -> Security -> Networking
+> * In the "Firewall rules", select "Add your client IPv4 address"
+> * Hit "Save"

-Once you have access to your database, you can write the database schema files located at: `../iac/Azure/SQLServer`.
+Once you have access to your database, you can write the many database schema files located at: `../iac/Azure/SQLServer`.

 For each of these files, (in no particular order):